code-crasher/Expense-chart/README.md

 expense-chart/
 ├── data.json
 ├── index.html
-├── script.js
+├── app.js
-├── styles.css
+├── style.css
 └── README.md
 ```

 - `data.json`: Contains the sample expense data in JSON format.
 - `index.html`: The main HTML file that sets up the structure of the web page.
-- `script.js`: Contains the JavaScript code to fetch the data and create the D3.js chart.
+- `app.js`: Contains the JavaScript code to fetch the data and create the D3.js chart.
-- `styles.css`: Contains the CSS styles for the project.
+- `style.css`: Contains the CSS styles for the project.
 - `README.md`: The file you are currently reading, which explains the project.

 ## Features